OnlyJ22/StudyToWGU/CS 109/Ch6.md

 * The **main method** is static and serves as the **entry point** for every Java program.
 * Java includes many **standard packages** for input/output, math, collections, and GUI functionality.

-Here is your content on **Passing Parameters and Arrays in Java**, formatted to your requested structure:

----

 ### Section 8: Passing Parameters and Arrays in Java

 ---